chariot-giving/agapay/docs/README.md

 A `Address` is a public-facing identifier that can be used to send payments to an `Organization`.
 An Organization is said to be "addressable" if it has at least one `Address`.
-An Address can take many forms depending on the type of payment rail used:
+An Address can take many forms depending on the type of payment network used:

 ### Postal Address

-A postal address is a mailing address where physical mail can be received.
+A postal address is an mailing address where physical mail can be received.
 Postal addresses are used to send paper checks.

 ### US Bank Account